-except for a lower serum albumin in the severe group (P = .048) (Table 2).
+Laboratory values at the time of hospitalization were generally similar between those who had moderate and severe disease, except for a lower serum albumin in the severe group (p=0.048) (Table 2).
 In one of the centers, initial inflammatory biomarkers were checked for most patients.
 While the median levels of all biomarkers measured at presentation were well above normal range, procalcitonin was the only marker significantly more elevated in the severe group (Table 2).